EricMingChen/EricMingChen.github.io/index.md

 - *International Journal of Smart Technology and Learning*

 I also helped review submissions for
-- AERA 2025 (*American Educational Research Association*)
+- AERA 2025 (*American Educational Research Associatio Annual Conference*)
-- ISLS Annual Meeting 2025 (*The International Society of the Learning Sciences*)
+- ISLS Annual Meeting 2025 (*The International Society of the Learning Sciences Annual Conference*)
-- iLRN 2024 & 2025 (*International Conference of the Immersive Learning Research Network*)
+- iLRN 2024 & 2025 (*International Conference of the Immersive Learning Research Network Annual Conference*)

 I have helped organize conferences and these are my positions at the events.
 - **Lead of Early Career Researcher Forum**, Cambridge China Education Forum 2025, University of Cambridge